zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 <!-- https://ai.google/responsibilities/responsible-ai-practices/?category=fairness -->

+These will be explained more in the Algorithmic Bias section of this lesson.

-2. Accountability and Remediability
+2. _Accountability and Remediability:_

-3. Transparency, Interpretability, and Explainability
+3. _Transparency, Interpretability, and Explainability:_

 THe ethical implications related to what AI does:

-1. Safety
+1. _Safety:_

-2. Human-AI interaction
+2. _Human-AI interaction:_

-3. Cyber-security and Malicious Use
+3. _Cyber-security and Malicious Use:_

+AI systems

-4. Privacy, Control, and Agency
+4. _Privacy, Control, and Agency:_

+AI systems learn from data provided during training, and they make predictions based on data input that they receive.
+The data may regard extremely sensative or important data, such as medical data.
+There must be measures put in place so that the data utilized is transparent _____.

 ##### Correctness and Uncertainty of Algorithms and/or Autonomous Systems